jjsoini/shiver-dice/README.md

 In order to sync rolls over the network efficiently we rely on the fact the Rapier is a deterministic physics engine.
 This means that across two different computers we'll get the same result given the same initial parameters.

 So we only need to make sure that all the initial parameters are synced and then each client can run its own simulation and end up with the correct animation.

-To try out the dice roller outside of Owlbear Rodeo you can head to <https://dice.owlbear.rodeo/>.

 ## Building